AgrDataSci/documentation/docs/glossary.md

 ![](./img/incomplete block.png)

 **Infosheet**
-Personalized information output for every farmer.
+Personalized information output for every participant.
 It is generated automatically using ClimMob and includes:
-• Names of the three technology options that the farmer received and tested
+* Names of the three technology options that the participant received and tested
-• Names of the most recommended option for their farm
+* Names of the most recommended option for their farm (in the case of on-farm trials)
-• Information about where to obtain more material of the preferred technology option (if applicable).
+* Information about where to obtain more material of the preferred technology option (if applicable).

 **ODK Collect**
 ODK stands for ‘Open Data Kit’.
 ODK Collect is a free app for Android devices that is used to collect and compile data.
 It completely replaces the need for paper forms, for example during a survey.